GlacialDrift/image-review-tool/README.md

 classification task can use it.
 Reviewers can decide their own acceptance criteria (e.g., pass/fail, yes/no, or custom labels) by modifying the included `config.ini` file.

+v2.0 introduces powerful device-level automation (for multiple review images per device), variant-priority review, and auto-skip rules that reduce manual review time by 50-70% in real production settings.

 ## Features

+### Device-Aware Review (New in v2.0.0)
+- Images are grouped by an 11-digit device_id extracted from filenames.
+The reviewer’s decisions update both:
+  - individual image reviews
+  - the device-level outcome
+- Images are automatically reviewed in ascending variant order (e.g., `000` → `001` → `002` →...).
+This ensures the most informative images for each device are seen first.
+- The tool intelligently skips images that no longer require review:
+  - **YES Rule:**
+    - If any image is marked yes, all remaining images for that device are auto-skipped.
+    - Device is finalized as yes.
+  - **Repeated–SKIP Rule:**
+    - If the last three decisions for a device follow: `no → skip → skip` then the remaining images are auto-skipped
+    - Device is finalized as no.
+  - **Exhaustion Rule:**
+    - If all images are reviewed and none were “yes,” the device is auto-finalized as no.
+- Images are uniquely identified by their content hash.
+Duplicate files — even in different folders — are added only once.

+### Core Features (from v1.0.0)
 - Multi-user support
 - Configurable results, keybinds, and mouse actions through `config.ini`
 - Optional QC duplication (assigns a subset of images for double review)
 - Optional click-based annotation (stores normalized coordinates of click location on the image)
 - Simple setup: one executable, one database file, one image root
 - Extensible for any image labeling or inspection workflow

 ## Installation & Setup